-- Focus on the key arguments of the reading.
-If there are several readings, how do they contrast or complement one another? - Focus on the points that are interesting and compelling, or difficult and puzzling. - Ask yourself: In what ways do you find the theory/framework proposed by the authors of the week useful for understanding your own sociocultural settings? - Develop critiques on the theoretical framing and methodological approaches of each scholarly writing.
+Focus on the key arguments of the reading.
+What is the author's purpose in writing this text?

+- Focus on quotes or aspects of the text that are interesting and compelling, or difficult and puzzling. - Ask yourself: In what ways do you find the theory/framework proposed by the author(s) useful for understanding your own sociocultural settings? - Develop critiques on the theoretical framing and methodological approaches of each scholarly writing.
 What ways could they be questioned, furthered, or extended?